afzal442/afzal442/README.md

 ### Hi there! <img src="https://raw.githubusercontent.com/syedareehaquasar/syedareehaquasar/master/gifs/Hi.gif" width="30px">  I am Afzal

-Hey guys!
 I am a highly passionate about learning new tech stuff, exploring existing ones and building new things on top of that.
 Apart from coding I always enjoy meeting new people and hearing about their perspectives about how different things work 🤓.

 ### Let's talk more: